golib/slim/README.md

 }
 ```

-Compiler is the main interface of Amber Template Engine.
+Compiler is the main interface of Slim Template Engine.
 In order to use an
-Amber template, it is required to create a Compiler and compile an Amber source
+Slim template, it is required to create a Compiler and compile an Slim source
 to native Go template.

-    compiler := amber.New()
+    compiler := slim.New()
     // Parse the input file
-    err := compiler.ParseFile("./input.amber")
+    err := compiler.ParseFile("./input.slim")
     if err == nil {
     	// Compile input file to Go template
     	tpl, err := compiler.Compile()